Happa1/unit1-2024/project/project1.md

 It is constructed by using the software, "PyCharm" and programming language, Python.
 It will take 3 weeks to make it and will be evaluated according to the success criteria below.

-I decided to use python this time because it is the most common language in programming, so that she can and other developers will be able to improve my program.

 ## Description of the coin
 Litecoing is the second-oldest cryptoncurrency created from a fork in the Bitoboin blockchain in 2011 by former Google engineer Charlie Lee.
 Litecoin was released with 150 pre-mined coins and has a total supply of 84 million coins, and its blockchain generates a new block every 2.5 minutes.
 A new hashing algorithm allows to reduce over time to preserce the coin's value and faster transaction speeds.